2018 Volcán de Fuego eruption: Events of eruption

+San Miguel Los Lotes after the eruption.

 Fuego began to show increased explosive activity from around 06:00 on the morning of Sunday 3 June 2018.
 The eruption continued to get stronger throughout the morning of 3 June, as explosions produced an ash plume that reached 15.2 km altitude and pyroclastic flows descended several of the ravines around the volcano.
 Most of the injuries and fatalities happened in the towns of San Miguel Los Lotes and El Rodeo, located south-east of Fuego's summit in the Escuintla department.
 San Miguel Los Lotes, located 2 km north of El Rodeo, was covered with ash and rocks from pyroclastic flows.
 The eruption prompted the evacuation of about 3,100 people from nearby areas.
 Ashfall forced the shutdown of La Aurora International Airport, Guatemala's primary airport, where members of the Guatemalan military were deployed to remove ash off the runway;.
 Although some flights were canceled, the airport was reopened on 4 June.

 The eruption produced an ash column approximately 15 km in height.
 Pyroclastic flows—fast-moving clouds of hot gas and volcanic matter—caused many of the casualties and crop damage.
 INSIVUMEH, Guatemala's national scientific monitoring agency, warned on 4 June that further pyroclastic flows and lahars (volcanic mudflows) were possible.
 Heavy rainfall during and after the eruption produced large and fast-moving lahars.
 Volcanic material buried several of the affected villages and cut off roadways.
 The poor weather and volcanic deposits complicated the recovery operation, and all rescue efforts were suspended overnight on 3 June.
 The volcanic material also destroyed an estimated 21000 acre of corn, bean, and coffee crops.